 Everyone needs these Homemade Cinnamon Raisin Rolls in their lives.
 I was once a break-and-bake slash store-bought cinnamon roll kinda girl.
-Then these Homemade Cinnamon Raisin Rolls roll (*ahem* pun intended) into my life, turned it upside down, and showed me the real magic of cinnamon rolls…and I was enlightened.
+Then these homemade cinnamon rolls filled with juicy raisins roll (*ahem* pun intended) into my life, turned it upside down, and showed me the real magic of cinnamon rolls…and I was enlightened.

 Are you afraid of yeast?
 Is yeast the thing that is stopping you from taking a plunge at homemade Cinnamon Raisin Rolls?